sjo99-kr/cva6-svadu/README.md

 ## Acknowledgments

 I would like to thank my mentors, Jonathan Balkind and Nils Wistoff, for their guidance and technical feedback throughout the project, and Jerome for coordinating the program.
-I also thank the FOSSi Foundation, the OpenHW Group community, and the CVA6 contributors for supporting this work.
+I also thank the FOSSi Foundation, the OpenHW Foundation community, and the CVA6 contributors for supporting this work.

 ---